Gravitational Waves from Double White Dwarfs as probes of the Milky Way: Discussion and conclusions

 Uncertainties of the Milky Way's total stellar mass estimates based on electromagnetic observations are of the order of $\sim 10$\,per cent \citep[e.g.][and references therein]{lic15,bla16,cau20}.
 As in our case, these estimates are model-dependent relying on a number of similar assumptions, such as the initial mass function, star formation history and the density profiles of the Galactic stellar components.
 However, the framework developed here constitutes an independent and alternative approach.
 While electromagnetic estimates are typically based on bright young stars, we have proposed to use GWs emitted by DWDs that are inaccessible to electromagnetic observatories at distances larger than a few kpc.
 We also stress that GW detections yield the original stellar mass of the Galaxy, i.e. including the contribution from evolved stellar populations that may not be visible.
 This is in contrast to masses derived from electromagnetic brightness, sensitive to the mass enclosed in bright stars, which are made by modeling the brightness of a population and applying age-dependent luminosity-to-mass ratios from stellar calculations.

 We highlight that our analysis is conducted for a particular binary population model.
 Thus, one should expect the results of the fit to the shape of the stochastic foreground to change based on a different model; the concept explored here would still hold.
 We also note that we considered some of the parameters regulating the total number of DWDs in the catalogue fixed.
-For instance, the initial binary fraction also regulates the number of binaries produced by a DWD evolution model, and can be adjusted in post-processing.
-This assumption also regulates the level of the confusion foreground in a similar way to the total stellar mass \citep[e.g.][]{thi21}.
+For instance, the initial binary fraction is part of the initial conditions that regulates the number of binaries produced by a DWD evolution model.
+As already discussed, it is effectively degenerate to the total stellar mass.
+While it could be adjusted in post-processing or estimated from electromagnetic observations, it is true that our analysis of the total Galactic mass is limited by its assumed value.
+Or in other words, inference of the Galaxy mass will only be as precise as our knowledge of the initial and final (i.e. DWD) binary fraction, which are becoming more precise as observation samples grow~\citep{Duchene2013,Bad18,belokurov2020, Korol2020,maozhallakoun,napi}.
+We also highlight that the fiducial DWD model employed for our study matches well the DWD fraction of the local {\it Gaia} sample \citep{Toonen2017}..
+The assumption on the binary fraction also regulates the level of the confusion foreground similarly to the total stellar mass \citep[e.g.][]{thi21}.
 In addition, assumptions regarding physical processes involved in DWD evolution, such as the common envelope efficiency, also impact the number and the properties of DWDs.
-For simplicity, here we chose to fix all the parameters entering in the DWD evolution model and vary only those characterizing our Galactic model.
+For simplicity, here we chose to fix all the parameters entering the DWD evolution model and vary only those characterizing our Galactic model.
 We defer further complementary investigations to future work.